thursdaybw/salsa-demo/README.md

 Additionally I have included a settings form that can in turn store the API url in configuration.

 The demo client exposes a postUserData method which in turn looks up the URL from drupal configuration and performs a fake post request.
-Rather than spend the time required to deal with creating and authenticating against an API that I can't test against, I have added comments and to methods such as `\Drupal\salsa_api\ApiClient::getToken`
+Rather than spend the time required to deal with creating and authenticating against an API that I can't test against, I have added comments and methods such as `\Drupal\salsa_api\ApiClient::getToken`

 Settings form: `\Drupal\salsa_api_form\Form\SettingsForm`
 API Dummy client: `\Drupal\salsa_api\ApiClient`